huangli712/iQIST/docs/src/ch04/in_anydos.md

 ......
      use context, only : grnf, sig2
 ......
-! calculate new hybridization function using self-consistent condition
-     call ctqmc_dmft_anydos(hybf, grnf, sig2)
+     ! calculate new hybridization function using self-consistent condition call ctqmc_dmft_anydos(hybf, grnf, sig2)
 ```

 You have to be very careful.
-Finally, recompiling the CT-QMC impurity solvers is necessary.
+Finally, recompiling the CT-QMC quantum impurity solvers is necessary.

 !!! note

-    1. Don't forget to set the *isscf* parameter to 2, or else the CT-QMC impurity solvers will skip the dynamical mean-field theory engine and perform one-shot calculation only.
+    Don't forget to set the *isscf* parameter to 2, or else the CT-QMC impurity solvers will skip the dynamical mean-field theory engine and perform one-shot calculation only.
-    2. The HF-QMC impurity solver (the **DAISY** component) does not support this file/feature.

 **Format**